jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

   (b) the last notice referred to in subsection (2) is received.
 (3A) Subsection (3) is subject to subsection (2), section 30(3A) and section 138A.
 (3B) Voters at a poll held under this section decide the proposal or proposals that are the subject of the poll by voting for one of the electoral systems named in the voting document or, as the case may require, expressing a preference in respect of each of the electoral systems named in the voting document.
-(4) Every poll under this section that is held in conjunction with a triennial general election or held after that election but not later than 21 May in the year immediately before the year in which the next triennial general election is to be held determines whether the electoral system to be used for the next 2 triennial general elections of the local authority and its community boards (if any) and any associated election is to be—
+(4) Every poll under this section that is held in conjunction with a triennial general election or held after that election but not later than 21 May in the year immediately before the year in which the next triennial general election is to be held determines whether the electoral system to be used for the next 2 triennial general elections of the local authority and its local boards or community boards (if any) and any associated election is to be—
   (a) the electoral system used at the previous general election of the local authority; or (b) the electoral system specified in any resolution under section 27; or (c) the electoral system specified in any demand submitted within the appropriate period of which the electoral officer has received notice under section 30(4) and, if notice of more than 1 such demand is received, one of the systems specified in those demands and, if so, which one; or
   (d) the electoral system specified in any resolution of which the electoral officer has received notice under section 31(3).
-(5) Every poll under this section that is held at some other time determines whether the electoral system to be used at the next but one triennial general election of the local authority and its community boards (if any) and any associated election is to be—
+(5) Every poll under this section that is held at some other time determines whether the electoral system to be used at the next but one triennial general election of the local authority and its local boards or community boards (if any) and any associated election is to be—
   (a) the electoral system used at the previous general election of the local authority; or (b) the electoral system specified in any resolution under section 27; or (c) the electoral system specified in any demand submitted within the appropriate period of which the electoral officer has received notice under section 30(4) and, if notice of more than 1 such demand is received, one of the systems specified in those demands and, if so, which one; or